LIMUNIMI/ContextAwareAMT/README.rst

 3. Evaluation
 -------------

-Run `python -m mpc2c.evaluate` to evaluate the average L1 error in each configuration
+Run `python run.py -e [-v|-p]` to evaluate the average L1 error in each configuration

 Notes
 -----